 Louisiana's Water Quality Regulations (LAC 33:Chapter IX) require permit authorization both for the intake of raw water from, and the discharge of wastewater into, waters of the state of Louisiana.
 Accordingly, Koch Methanol St. James (KMe) has a Major Individual Louisiana Pollutant Discharge Elimination System (LPDES) Permit (Permit No. LA0127367) for the intake of raw water from the Mississippi River and the discharge of wastewater to the Mississippi River and St. James Canal.
-KMe has filed an application with LDEQ for the renewal of its LPDES permit in support of recent and upcoming projects and to incorporate updates to reflect the as-built operation of the KMe Facility.
+KMe has filed an application with LDEQ for the renewal of its LPDES permit in support of portions of the KMe Optimization Project and to incorporate updates to reflect the as-built operation of the KMe Facility.